Shayan-Amz/Floating-Point-ALU/README.md

 2. Widen both 24-bit significands by three extra bits and shift y right by the exponent difference, **OR-ing every shifted-out bit into the lowest position** (the *sticky* bit).
 3. Add the magnitudes if the signs agree, subtract otherwise.
 4. Normalise: a carry-out shifts right once (exponent + 1); cancellation shifts left until the leading one is back in place — but never below the subnormal scale (exponent 1), which is what makes gradual underflow fall out naturally.
 5. Round and pack (next section).

 **Multiplication** (`fp32::mul`): exponents add (minus one bias), the 24 × 24-bit significands give a 48-bit product with its leading one at bit 46 or 47; the excess bits are folded into guard/round/sticky and, when the exponent drops below 1, the product is shifted right further to denormalise.

 **Division** (`fp32::div`): exponents subtract (plus one bias); the dividend is doubled if it is smaller than the divisor so that the quotient lies in [1, 2); an integer long division then yields 1 + 23 + 2 quotient bits, and a non-zero remainder sets the sticky bit.

-Zero, infinity and NaN operands are resolved before the datapath (invalid operations such as ∞ − ∞, 0 × ∞ and 0 / 0 return the default quiet NaN `0x7FC00000`; a NaN operand propagates its payload).
+Zero, infinity and NaN operands are resolved before the datapath: invalid operations such as ∞ − ∞, 0 × ∞ and 0 / 0 return the default quiet NaN `0x7FC00000`, and a NaN operand propagates its payload.

 ---

 ## Rounding

 A finite-width datapath cannot keep every bit of an intermediate result, but it does not need to.
-IEEE 754 correct rounding requires exactly three extra bits beyond the 24-bit significand (Goldberg 1991, §"Guard digits"):
+Correct rounding requires exactly three extra bits beyond the 24-bit significand (Goldberg 1991, §"Guard digits"):

 ```